hepix-virtualisation/vmcatcher/README.md

 "ad:mpuri".
 Not all imagelist provide this optional field so this environment variable will only be provided when it is available.

+##### VMCATCHER_EVENT_VO

+Imagelists containing providing the attribute 'ad:vo' will now trigger give handlers the environment variable 'VMCATCHER_EVENT_VO' with the value of this field.
+This is useful to allow handlers to separate roles in clouds with a single database of subscribed Imagelists.

 #### Set up for Production using Cron